The S-Hamiltonian Cycle Problem: Preliminaries and Problem Statement

 Third, we reiterate that our definitions do not pose any restriction on the number of times that a vertex may occur in the connecting walks.
 In particular, note that vertices that have already been visited earlier in the permutation can still be traversed as intermediate vertices of later connecting walks.

 Last, we point out one important consequence of our choice to allow connecting walks that may feature repeated vertices: when two vertices are connected by a walk of length $\ell>0$, then they are also connected by a walk of length $\ell + 2$, simply by going back-and-forth on the last edge.
 Thus, in our problem, we can always assume without loss of generality that the set $S$ is \emph{closed under subtraction of $2$}, i.e., whenever $\ell \in S$ is an allowed distance and $\ell-2 > 0$ then the distance $\ell-2$ is also allowed.
-In other words, whenever $S$ contains a number $\ell$, then we assume that it also contains all smaller numbers of the same parity.
+In other words, whenever $S$ contains a number $\ell$, then we assume that it also contains all smaller numbers of the same parity -- for clarity we will always write down these numbers explicitly.

 \subparagraph*{Computational complexity.} The main problem we study is the \Hcycle{} problem for fixed sets $S$, which asks, given a graph $G$, whether $G$ admits an \Hcycle.
 We also study in \cref{sec:variants} the complexity of two variants the \emph{\Hpath{} problem}, for which we need to decide whether $G$ has an \Hpath, and the \emph{\Hpath problem with specified endpoints}, which asks whether $G$ admits an \Hpath{} that starts and ends at some specified endpoints given as input.
 For all these three problems, the complexity is always measured as usual as a function of the input graph.
 We note that these problems are always in NP for any choice of fixed~$S$: the certificate is the permutation of vertices $s = (v_1, \ldots, v_n)$, and it is easy to check in polynomial time that the certificate is correct.
 We will show cases when the problem is NP-hard, and other cases when the problem can be efficiently solved: either because it is trivial (i.e., all graphs have an \Hcycle{}), or because there is an efficient algorithm to decide it.
-In the efficient cases, we will also study the complexity of the problem of efficiently finding a witness (e.g., a \Hcycle{}) when one exists, and give tractable algorithms for this task.
+In the efficient cases, we will also study the complexity of the problem of efficiently finding a witness (e.g., an \Hcycle{}) when one exists, and give tractable algorithms for this task.

 For some problems, we will only be able to show NP-hardness under \emph{Cook reductions} (i.e., polynomial-time Turing reductions), rather than the more commonly used \emph{Karp reductions} (i.e., polynomial-time many-one reductions).
 Recall that a many-one reduction is a reduction that maps each instance of a problem to exactly one instance of another problem whereas a Turing reduction is allowed to use the oracle of the target problem multiple times on different instances.
 Thus, saying that a problem is NP-complete under Cook reductions is a weaker statement than saying that it is NP-complete under Karp reductions, but it still implies that there is no polynomial-time algorithm for the problem unless P = NP.